 What causes colitis in cats?

-Colitis in cats can be brought on by various factors, from stress to parasites, and can affect any type of cat, regardless of their breed, age, or sex.
+Colitis can be brought on by various factors, from stress to parasites, and can affect any type of cat, regardless of their breed, age, or sex.
 Because the cause can vary from cat to cat, it’s important to book a visit with your vet to find out the exact trigger that caused your cat to have digestive issues.
 However, below we’ve listed the most common causes.

 - Viral or bacterial infections